To stop a dog from barking at night, you need to work with them during the day

 If your dog is unhappy outdoors and barking eventually makes you bring him in, he learns that barking gets results.
 If barking makes you yell at him, well, that’s better than nothing.
 “I’m bored.
 Maybe I can get them to yell at me again.”
 Although yelling doesn’t work, negative reinforcement can still be useful.
 Perhaps a little story will help explain:

 We did a lot of boarding, and there were occasionally dogs that barked at night.
 These dogs were warm and well-fed, with plenty of water.
 Their kennels were clean and dry.
 All they lacked was entertainment.
 I quickly learned that hollering “quiet” was pretty much useless.
 Here is what worked: I’d put a little water in a Dixie Cup and quietly stand in front of the barker, not saying a word.
 Within a minute or two, the dog would bark again, whereupon I’d immediately dash the water in his face, turn around and go back to bed, all without saying a word.
 I’d usually have to do this two or three times the first night, once or twice the second night, and maybe even once the night after that.
-Nearly always, after the second or third night, peace and quiet.
+Nearly always, after the second or third night, quiet.

 “Quiet” repeated calmly and clearly once or twice in a normal voice will teach your dog to associate the word with water in the face and with not barking.
 Later, in situations where he would ordinarily bark but stays quiet instead, calmly praise him.